 There are also many, many programs and resources available for learning about nature, science, and the environment.
 Check out your local state park, library, Park and Rec department, or school for information.
 Here's some in the DC area:

-Share your outdoor space or adventures over on our Facebook page, or in our parent group!
+Share your outdoor space or adventures over on our Facebook page!

 Leanne Gray, M.Ed is the owner of The Prepared Environment, which supports families in creating an ideal environment for their children at home.
 She has over fifteen years experience working with children in both public, private, and Montessori schools, and is AMI primary trained.
 You can always contact her for personalized support and answers to your questions.